AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-code-quality-rules.md

 >[!NOTE]
 >
->This does not apply to access.log-type logging for each requests.
+>This does not apply to access.log-type logging for each request.

 #### Non-Compliant Code {#non-compliant-code-8}